Module 5 Quick Field Guide

 Fusion Troubleshooting Quick Reference

 Data that was not scanned cannot be recovered in processing.
-No LixelStudio setting creates overlap coverage that was not physically captured.
+No setting creates overlap coverage that was not physically captured.
 No algorithm matches control point names that were not entered correctly.
 Verify in the field, not at the office.

 Full troubleshooting decision tree is in 5.6 Troubleshooting Fusion Problems.
 The most common failure modes are insufficient overlap depth in connection zones, mismatched control point names, and isolated segments with no link to neighbors.
 Catch them on site.